karuboniru/dummyapk/README.md

 # Dummy URI Handler Android App

+## My First Vibe Coding Experience:
+The background is that I was frustrated by many mindless apps that automatically redirect to WeChat Mini Programs.
+As someone with no Android development experience, I decided to create a functionless app that only registers itself as a handler for the `weixin://` URI scheme.
+This way, whenever any app tries to redirect to WeChat, a selection menu pops up to interrupt the automatic redirection.

+***
 This Android app registers itself to handle custom URI schemes starting with `weixin://`.
 It doesn't perform any complex functions but demonstrates how to register and handle custom URI intents.

 ## Features